Skip Navigation Skip to Content Skip to Footer

 Year 12 Study Days: Easter residential programme

-Applications are now open for Oriel College’s Year 12 Study Day residentials, which will be taking place between the 13 and 17 of April 2025.
+Applications are now open for Oriel College’s Year 12 Study Day residentials, which will take place between the 29 March and 2 April 2026.

 About the Programmes

 All expenses (accommodation at Oriel, meals, and activities) are funded thanks to the generosity of an Oxford alumnus.
-Reasonable travel costs to Oxford to attend a Study Day will also be reimbursed.
-For further information about what travel costs will be reimbursed, please contact Carys at outreach@oriel.ox.ac.uk .
+Reasonable public transport travel costs to Oxford to attend a Study Day will also be reimbursed.
+For further information about what travel costs will be reimbursed, please contact Carys Owen, Outreach Manager, at outreach@oriel.ox.ac.uk .

 To apply for a place on one of our Study Days, students must satisfy the following criteria: